population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 since the start of the lockdown.
 This means we are unable to use Round 1 information to examine the impact of the lockdown on operating a family business.

-The closing of workplaces to enforce social distancing was one of the primary channels through which market work was affected.
-However, people may have been able to continue some types of work more easily than others.
-For example, in agriculture, workers can more easily socially distance themselves while working, and, in many cases, the workers are from the same household removing the need to socially distance.
-Furthermore, lockdowns are more challenging to enforce on farms in rural areas.

-Thus, there are two implications of this differential lockdown effect on workplace closings.
-First, the impacts of lockdowns likely differ between households whose main sector is in agriculture, which we will refer to as agricultural households, and non-agricultural households.
-Agricultural households include any household that reported that their main activity was related to agriculture.
-This includes both farmers, casual farm laborers, and those employed in any type of processing, sale, or transport of agricultural goods.
-These households can be either urban or rural.

-Second, it is essential to understand how lockdowns affected the movement between agricultural work, non-agricultural work, and not working.
-We create a categorical variable where 0 represents non-agricultural work, 1 represents agricultural work, and 2 represents not working.
-As we know the industry before the first lockdown, we can utilize that data as a pre-lockdown round (i.e., Round 0), so we have eight rounds of data for this estimation.

-With three potential outcomes, we use a conditional fixed-effects multinomial logit model to estimate the movements between agricultural work, non-agricultural work, and not working.
-One potential issue with this method is that standard marginal analyses are not meaningful because the fixed-effects estimator cannot make predictions that account for the panel-level fixed effects, which are not estimated explicitly.
-We, therefore, present the coefficients on the likelihood of working in the agricultural sector against working in the non-agricultural sector, and the other is the likelihood of not working against working in the non-agricultural sector.

-Finally, the survey asked agricultural households whether they had changed planting activities because of COVID-19.
-If yes, they are asked how they changed their activities.
-This allows us to examine whether households changed their agricultural strategy in response to the lockdowns.

 The top three panels of [@fig:work_employment] shows the results for the likelihoods of doing market work, operating a non-farm family business, and